BeardOfDan/Keiko-Corp-Website/README.md

 ---

 To fully optimise performance, code will be pushed from a 'minified' branch, which uses all the same code as the 'master' branch, but with all of the files minified.
 Any changes made should affect the master branch, then update the 'minified' branch.

+This can be done automatically by running the minified script: 'npm run minified'